• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Family of Dipsacaceae

-The columbar scabier is a bushy plant that produces beautiful purple flowers.
+The columbine scabious is a bushy plant that produces beautiful purple flowers.
 It is used today as an ornamental plant, requiring little maintenance.

 • CREEPING BUG •